 Silverblue is intended to provide the full range of capabilities that you would expect from an installation of Fedora Workstation.
 However, there are some differences in terms of which applications can be installed, and how the operating system environment works.

-It is therefore recommended that you read this user guide before decideng to install Silverblue.
-It is also recommended that, that Silverblue meets any specific needs or requirements that you might have.
-If you are uncertain about this, Silverblue can also be tested in a virtual machine prior to installation.
+It is therefore recommended that you read this user guide before deciding to install Silverblue.
+It is also recommended that you determine whether Silverblue meets the specific needs or requirements that you might have.
+If you are uncertain about this, Silverblue can also be tested in a virtual machine prior to installation or booted from a flash drive using Fedora Media Writer.

-Silverblue does not provide a fully functional experience for dual booting or manual partitioning, including seperate home partitions.
+Silverblue does not provide a fully functional experience for dual booting or manual partitioning, including separate home partitions.

 It is possible to make Silverblue work for both dual boot and manual partitioning, and some guidance is provided on manual partitioning below.
 However, there are hazards involved in both cases, and you should only attempt to use these features if you have done the necessary research, and are confident that you can overcome any issues that you might encounter.